Unbeliev4ble/python-project-49/README.md

 ### Сodeclimate Maintainability badge:
 [![Maintainability](https://api.codeclimate.com/v1/badges/07a25930bbd5ded6b395/maintainability)](https://codeclimate.com/github/Unbeliev4ble/python-project-49/maintainability)

-**Brain games project**  is Python project that contains a set of 5 simple math games:
+**Brain games**  is Python project that contains a set of 5 simple math games:
 + **brain-even** *where u have to guess if the number is even*
 + **brain-calc** *where you have to give an answer to a simple mathematical expression*
 + **brain-gcd** *where you have to guess the greatest common divisor of given numbers*